Do Go On - 127 - Escape From Colditz Castle

 Freedom fries.

-And the final thing I'll say here is an honorable mention must go to the final escape,
+And a final thing I will say here is an honorable mention must go to the final escape.

 He feigned heart disease by smoking heavily

-Yeah, so if you were really sick, they would send you home.
+So if you were really sick, they would send you home

 Totally.